Asian Facial Bone Recontouring

 • Creating a more oval or heart-shaped facial profile

-Bone contouring is one of the most impactful forms of plastic surgery because the facial skeleton is the foundation of the face.
-Changing the foundation, and not just the soft tissues, can achieve significant yet naturally pleasing results.
+Bone contouring is an impactful form of plastic surgery because the facial skeleton is the foundation of the face.
+Changing the foundation, and not just the soft tissues, can achieve significant results.

 What to Expect

-In working with Asian patients, our plastic surgeons are careful to create a cosmetic result that doesn’t necessarily eliminate all traces of your ethnic identity, but rather refines it to create a more attractive and harmonious overall look.
+In working with Asian patients, our plastic surgeons aim to create a cosmetic result that doesn’t eliminate all traces of your ethnic identity.
+The goal is not to erase a patient’s heritage, but rather to make adjustments that are more aligned with the patient’s aesthetic preferences.

 The complexity of facial contouring surgery procedures is significant.
 Therefore, an individualised treatment plan is generated for each of our patients — because no two faces are alike.
-When you visit Asian Plastic Surgery for your consultation, your surgeon will take your entire face into consideration to establish a comprehensive surgical plan that works toward your optimum satisfaction and happiness.
+When you visit Asian Plastic Surgery for your consultation, your surgeon will take your entire face into consideration to establish a comprehensive surgical plan.

 It is critical to note that modifying one feature of the face may change the overall impression your appearance gives.
-Therefore, having a thorough consultation with a qualified plastic surgeon who understands the unique anatomic structure and aesthetic goals of Asian patients.
-Ultimately, the procedure will be customised based on your desires, goals and the extent of correction you hope to achieve.
+Therefore, it is critical to have a thorough consultation with a qualified plastic surgeon who understands the unique anatomic structure of Asian patients.
+Ultimately, the procedure will be customised based on your individual needs.

 Common Procedures